 False.
 If you choose to birth in hospital, you will have the same access to pain medications as anyone else.
 Your midwife will counsel you on your options for pain medications, including the benefits and risks of each, and support your choices.

 If you are birthing at home, you will not have access to pain medications.
-If you are birthing at the Arbor Birth Centre, you will have access to nitrous oxide (laughing gas).
+If you are birthing at the Arbour Birth Centre, you will have access to nitrous oxide (laughing gas).
 However, should you decide during labour that you would like to use other pain medications, you can choose to transfer into the hospital.

 My midwife cannot provide requisitions for screenings and tests.
 I will need to see a doctor as well.